sbabic/swupdate/doc/source/suricatta.rst

 | fail          | Failure by installing the new software                     |
 +---------------+------------------------------------------------------------+

-The `general server` has an own section inside the configuration file.
-As example:
+The `general server` has its own section inside the configuration file.
+All channel-specific options (SSL, proxy, rate limiting, and custom headers) are supported.
+As an example:

 ::